Taking care of your information

-We may share your information with partners, agents or service providers to allow them to perform services on our behalf or to help us understand our supporters more effectively.
-These partners will only act under our instruction and will not use your information for their own purposes
+We may share your personal information with partners, agents or service providers to allow them to perform services on our behalf or to help us understand our supporters more effectively.
+These partners will only act under our instructions and will not use your information for their own purposes.

-We always have contracts in place with our suppliers, which require them to comply with UK’s law on data protection and to have systems and processes to protect the security of your information.
+We always have contracts in place with our suppliers, which require them to comply with the applicable data protection legislation and to have systems and processes to protect the security of your information.
 We promise to always keep your details safe and we’ll never sell or swap your information with any other organisation.

 We may disclose personal information if required to do so by law or if we believe that such action is necessary to protect and defend the rights, property or personal safety of The Power of Nutrition, our websites or our visitors and for other lawful purposes.